 - Often when you’re flying to shoots, you probably have little idea what the scenario will look like.
 And that’s where bringing a super bright and versatile light like the Light Storm LS 1C is key.
 And it has the expected quality, output, and dependability of typical 1×1 lights that many national producers use, at a fraction of the cost.

 - As for portability, the Light Storm LS 1C is slim enough to fit in with the rest of your gear, without requiring a separate bag.
-In fact we’ve put one in a Tom Bihn hard laptop case, placed it in a normal suitcase with other gear, and checked it safely.
+In fact we’ve put one in a Tom Bihn hard laptop case or a Thule 15" laptop sleeve, placed it in a normal suitcase with other gear, and checked it safely.

 Do you travel by air to a shoot, by yourself, for a variety of run and gun scenarios as well as interview setups?